 You can also change from Tricare Prime to Tricare Select, however, you can generally only make the change when you have a qualifying life event or during Tricare Open Season.

 How to Contact Tricare

 If you feel more comfortable talking to an individual instead of going online, you can always call Tricare customer service.

 The U.S. regional contractors provide customer service for all plans except Tricare For Life and the US Family Health Plan.
 The overseas contractor provides customer service for all overseas plans.
 If you aren’t sure which region you’re in, visit the Regions Page of Tricare’s website to learn more.

 Here are the contacts for all of the Tricare regions:

 North Regional Contractor: Health Net Federal Services, LLC

 South Regional Contractor: Humana Military, a division of Humana Government Business

 Also please note that email is not an efficient way to get information from Tricare.
 It can take them up to 30 days to respond to any question you have regarding your care or benefits.

 For most questions or concerns you will most likely be able to find the answer at Tricare’s website.
-If you have any questions you’re not having luck finding the answer to, feel free to reach out to The Military Wallet, and we will happily help answer any questions we are able to.
+If you have any questions you’re not having luck finding the answer to, then contact the Tricare customer service line.
+They should be able to point you in the right direction.